Each day has a set schedule. Yet no day is the same.

 Activities may include prose and poetry workshops, advertising design classes, musical jam sessions, film productions, small-group cooking classes, and studies of the culture behind sports.
 You can also play sports like soccer, basketball, Frisbee, go for a swim…or just pick an activity where you can slow down a bit and converse with friends.
 It’s just great fun to use your new language skills with your daily activities.
 In short order, it will actually feel weird to hear someone speaking English.
 A trip to the administrative office can feel like a trip to a pretty strange place.
 Can you imagine feeling that way when English is no longer the norm?
 Well…it happens all the time here at the Academy.

-From about 4:00 until before dinner at 5:30, your time is your own.
+From about 4:45 until dinner at 5:30, your time is your own.
 You may decide to continue playing soccer, write in your journal, do some laundry, take a walk, chill with friends, take a shower before dinner, or all of the above.
 Free time is in the late afternoon Monday through Sunday.

 Study Hall, Evening Assembly